-Introductory Note: This essay was completed in March 2011 and since then has been rejected for publication by six scholarly journals.
+Introductory Note: This essay was completed in March 2011.
 The interpretation of Genesis it proposes first occurred to me in 1996 in the course of writing a book commissioned by Oxford University Press, Shakespeare and the Bible.
 I first learned about Evolutionary Psychology and the field of Darwinian Literary Criticism in 2006.

 “The Old and New Testaments are the Great Code of Art,” proclaimed William Blake in one of the captions of his etching, “Laocoon” (755).
 In The Great Code: The Bible and Literature, Northrop Frye replicated part of that proclamation and elaborated some of its implied claims.
 If indeed the Bible can be said to encode a substantial portion of Western culture’s imaginative, historical and legal heritage, then its first book, Genesis, can be regarded as the Code for the Great Code, since so much of what appears in the subsequent 65 books seems to grow out of it.
 Genesis’ title is amplified in the names of some of its recurrent themes and images: generation, generations, genealogy, gender, genitalia.
 The common root of all these words suggests yet another code: that which is carried by genes.